TheDragonCode/laravel-deploy-operations/README.md

 php artisan migrate:actions
 ```

-> You can also override the `success` and `failed` methods, which are called on success or failure processing.

 #### Forcing Actions To Run In Production

 Some action operations are destructive, which means they may cause you to lose data.
 In order to protect you from running these commands against your production database, you will